 Many of us really care about effective giving, but find it difficult to talk about it with friends, family and acquaintances.
 A survey in early 2016 asked what resources Giving What We Can could develop to support these conversations.
 It found that almost 70% of respondents would find it helpful to have a summary of key facts.

-- This led to children becoming exhausted quickly.
+This led to children becoming exhausted quickly.
 Sometimes they’d fall off and break arms and legs, or be sick.
-So women of the village had to take over from the children, and ended up finding the pump worse that the previous options.
+So women of the village had to take over from the children, and ended up finding the pump worse than the previous options.

 The Institute of Health Metrics and Evaluation estimated that between 2000 and 2014 the $73.6 billion spent on child health by donors (both private and public) averted the deaths of 14 million infants and children.
 This is in addition to the $133 billion spent on child health by low- and middle-income country governments, which is estimated to have averted the deaths of 20 million children.